aberman/pooly/README.md

 + **max_age** - *Default: infinity (Specified in milliseconds or infinity atom)* - Determines the maximum amount of time a member will exist.
 Sometimes you want the pool to expire stale processes, so you would set this configuration parameter according to how frequently to kill processes that your application considers stale.
 If the process is checked out and it is stale, it will be killed upon check in.

 ### Pool Worker Setup
 Any of the above global tuning parameters can be overridden for a specific pool.
-The pool will only call start_link on the module specific in the parameters
+The pool will only call start_link on the module specified.

 * module - The name of the worker module
 * args - Any args that the worker module should be passed